California Lawmakers Expected To Apologize For U.S. Internment Of Japanese Americans

 The Assembly measure that's expected to pass Thursday is just the latest in a series of apologies the state has issued recently for its historical injustices against minority groups.

-Previously, the state also apologized in 2006 for a program of illegal deportation that targeted Mexican-Americans in the 1930s, and issued another apology several years later to Chinese-Americans for racist laws dating back to the 19th century.
+Previously, the state apologized in 2006 for a program of illegal deportation that targeted Mexican Americans in the 1930s and issued another apology several years later to Chinese Americans for racist laws dating back to the 19th century.

 "A decision motivated by discrimination and xenophobia, the internment of Japanese Americans was a betrayal of our most sacred values as a nation that we must never repeat," Newsom said Wednesday in a proclamation declaring Feb.
 19 — the anniversary of Roosevelt's executive order — to be a day of remembrance in California.